data-exp-lab/analysis_schema/README.md

 Documentation is coming soon to: https://analysis-schema.readthedocs.io.

-More examples can be seen with this virtual poster [describing Analysis Schema use cases](https://samwalkow.github.io/2021-scipy-poster-ScientificWorkflowDescription/).
+More examples can be seen with this virtual poster [describing Analysis Schema use cases](https://samwalkow.github.io/2021-scipy-poster-ScientificWorkflowDescription/) and in the examples folder above.

 ## Dependencies